Incentives for Change

-- The Regenerative Agriculture think piece will outline the top principles and goals of regenerative farming systems in New Zealand, in general and by sector (dairy, drystock, arable and viticulture).
-It will highlight any differences to comparable systems overseas.
+- The Regenerative Agriculture think piece outlined the top principles and goals of regenerative farming systems in New Zealand, in general and by sector (dairy, drystock, arable and viticulture).

-- This project won’t look at specific regenerative agriculture practices.
-It will focus on how scientists and land managers can measure the outcomes of regenerative farming activities, including profitability, productivity, food quality and safety, animal welfare, social wellbeing, land and water quality, and climate change adaptation and mitigation, and identify knowledge and/or methodological gaps.
+- This project didn’t look at specific regenerative agriculture practices.
+It focussed on how scientists and land managers can measure the outcomes of regenerative farming activities, including profitability, productivity, food quality and safety, animal welfare, social wellbeing, land and water quality, and climate change adaptation and mitigation, and identify knowledge and/or methodological gaps.

 - This project will result in a research framework to help quantify and qualify outcomes from regenerative farming activities.
 This framework will be used by MPI to inform future investment decisions for regenerative agriculture research.

 - The Regenerative Agriculture think piece project formed working groups that included a diverse range of farmers, people from agribusiness and government, and scientists, including people who are interested in and sceptical about regenerative agriculture.

 - Altogether, the project engaged over 100 people and their networks to identify the questions they would like answered about regenerative agriculture in New Zealand, or to seek their input into the framework.